 - Price: $40 per month

-- Channels: Turner networks TNT, Adult Swim, TBS, CNN, HLN, Cartoon Network, truTV and Turner Classic Movies among the 50+ networks included (Full channel lineup)
+- Channels: Heavy on sports and light on entertainment channels; Turner networks TNT, Adult Swim, TBS, CNN, HLN, Cartoon Network, truTV and Turner Classic Movies added in 2018 (Full channel lineup)

 - DVR: Record as many programs as you want at the same time and never run out of storage space